 We seek to maintain the confidential nature of our confidential information through contractual provisions in our agreements with third parties, including our agreements with clinical research organizations ("CROs") that manage our clinical studies for our investigational drug candidates.
 These CROs may fail to comply with their obligations of confidentiality or may be required as a matter of law to disclose our confidential information.
 As the success of our clinical studies depends in large part on our confidential information remaining confidential prior to, during and after a clinical study, any disclosure or breach affecting that information could have a material adverse effect on the outcome of a clinical study, our business, financial condition and results of operations.
-Additionally, we intend to launch the VIVUS Healthcare Platform in 2019, which will provide current and potential customers with an integrated online approach to weight management.
+Additionally, we launched the VIVUS Healthcare Platform in 2019, which will provide current and potential customers with an integrated online approach to weight management.
+We have also launched the Qsymia Advantage program and the PANCREAZE Advantage program.

-The collection and use of personal health data and other personal data in the EU is governed by the General Data Protection Regulation ("GDPR") which became applicable on May 25, 2018, replacing the EU Data Protection Directive, imposes strict obligations and restrictions on the ability to collect, analyze and transfer personal data, including health data from clinical trials and adverse event reporting and substantial fines and other administrative penalties.
-Compliance with the GDPR may be onerous and increase our cost of doing business.
-For more information concerning the data protection requirements in the EU and the EU Member States and the rules governing the transfer of personal data to the U.S., please refer to the section title "Government Regulation - Fraud and Abuse and Privacy and Data Security Laws and Regulations" in our Annual Report on Form 10-K for the year ended December 31, 2018 as filed on February 26, 2019 with the SEC.
+The collection and use of personal health data and other personal data in the EU is governed by the General Data Protection Regulation ("GDPR") which became applicable on May 25, 2018, replacing the EU Data Protection Directive.
+The GDPR imposes strict obligations and restrictions on the ability to collect, analyze or otherwise use, and transfer personal data, including health data from clinical trials and adverse event reporting and substantial fines and other administrative penalties.
+Ongoing compliance with the GDPR may be onerous and increase our cost of doing business.
+For more information concerning the data protection requirements in the EU and the EU Member States and the rules governing the transfer of personal data to the U.S., please refer to Item 1, "Business - Fraud and Abuse and Privacy and Data Security Laws and Regulations."